The Real Estate M&A and Private Equity Review: Japan

 Break fees and other deal protections

 In recent years, the number of transactions armoured with deal protection clauses (e.g., break-fee clauses and exclusive negotiation clauses) has increased.
-However, because there are few court precedents regarding deal protection clauses – whether in the context of REIT M&A transactions or M&A transactions in general – it is unclear whether a court would uphold their validity, particularly when they might conflict with the fiduciary duties of a target's directors.
+However, because there are few court precedents regarding deal protection clauses – whether in the context of REIT M&A transactions or M&A transactions in general – it is unclear whether a court would uphold their validity, particularly when they might conflict with the fiduciary duties of a target's directors or board of officers.
 With respect to break-fee clauses, if the break fee is unreasonably high, there is a possibility that a court might hold that an arrangement is against the public interest and declare it null and void.

-On the other hand, reverse break-fee arrangements have yet to gain traction in Japan, including in transactions where a private equity firm is the purchasing party.
+However, reverse break-fee arrangements have yet to gain traction in Japan, including in transactions where a private equity firm is the purchasing party.

 iii Hostile transactions

 An example of a hostile takeover transaction with regard to public real estate-related companies is the unsuccessful hostile bid by PGM Holdings KK (Japan's second-largest golf course operator) to take over Accordia Golf Co Ltd (Japan's largest golf course operator) in 2013.
 Hostile takeover bids remain rarer in Japan than in the United States and certain European capital markets, and, because of cross-shareholdings (although cross-shareholdings, which were seen frequently in Japan, have declined considerably), management-friendly investor blocs and a variety of other defence mechanisms, no hostile bidder has succeeded in securing more than a majority stake in a major Japanese target.